GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

           {%- if page.data.is_currency_reported and is_cadence_yearly %}
           * - **Currency**
             - `Currency Report <{{ currency_report_url }}>`_
-            - See the report
+            - See the report.
           * - **Latest and next update dates**
             - `Currency Report <{{ currency_report_url }}>`_
-            - See the report
+            - See the report.
           {% elif page.data.is_currency_reported %}
           * - **Currency**
             - `Currency Report <{{ currency_report_url }}>`_
-            - See the report
+            - See the report.
           * - **Latest update date**
             - `Currency Report <{{ currency_report_url }}>`_
-            - See the report
+            - See the report.
           {%- endif %}

        .. rubric:: Classification